remotion-dev/library-starter/README.md

 Before publishing, you should change the default name of `my-library` to your library name.

 1. Stop all commands such as `pnpm run dev`
+1. Ensure your desired NPM package name is available.
-2. Find and replace all occurrences of `my-library` with your library name in the project, except for the occurence in `pnpm-lock.yaml`
+1. Find and replace all occurrences of `my-library` with your library name in the project, except for the occurence in `pnpm-lock.yaml`
-3. Run `pnpm i`.
+1. Run `pnpm i`.

+## Publishing

+1. Run `pnpm run build` to build your library.
+2. Run `pnpm publish` to publish your library to NPM.

 ## Credits